-Announcing our final investments in the arts and culture
+Announcing our latest investments in the arts and culture

 Across these six enterprising organisations, over £2m will go towards developing new arts spaces, scaling up promising business models and strengthening place-based cultural identities.
 It is of note that four out of five of these investments were made to organisations outside of London and the South East – a welcome change in trend.
 In-depth case-studies of each investment can be found on the Arts Impact Fund website, but for now, a short summary of each: